-Event type Seat reservations / Seats always allows reservations for the entire term (from - to).
-In addition, there is defined a map of seats / places that the customer can specifically book.
+Event type Seat reservations / Seats allows to make reservations in two modes, for the entire term (from - to) or for any time slot.
+In addition, the event will define a map of seats that the customer can specifically reserve.

-The price is allocated to specific categories for this type of reservation.
-You can no longer define multiple price variations within categories.
-In advanced setting of the event it is also possible to enable reservation code generation for each seat, by ticking this option the generated ticket with the code will be supplemented with a specific row number and seat or table number.
+In advanced setting of the event it is also possible to enable reservation code generation for each seat, by ticking this option the generated ticket with the code will be supplemented with a specific row number and seat number, table number or other object identification.
+So if you want to have a separate code for each reserved seat, this setting makes it possible.

-Suitable for concerts, balls, theater, cinema, restaurants, various meetings, ...
+Suitable for concerts, balls, theater, cinema, restaurants, various meetings, room rentals, parking spaces, shared offices ...

 The user can create a map of the concert hall and can also set different price categories as needed.
 For each price category, it is possible to further define specific price variants, for example for discounted inputs.
 The customer is allowed to choose from the map of the layout of the concert hall.